-Anyone can carry any item, but some items have use restrictions: for instance, the Golden Fleece can only be worn by a Thief.
-Its bonus only counts for someone who is, at the moment, a Thief.
+Anyone can carry any item, but some Items have use restrictions: for instance, the Coffin can only be used by a Vampire.
+Its bonus only counts for someone who is, at the moment, a Vampire.

-Likewise, you may also use only one headgear, one suit of armor, one pair of footgear, and two "1 Hand" items (or one "2 Hands" item) ... unless you have a card that lets you ignore these limits.
+Likewise, you may also use only one headgear, one suit of armor, one pair of footgear, and two "1 Hand" items (or one "2 Hands" item) . . . unless you have a card that lets you ignore these limits.
 If you are carrying two Headgear cards, for instance, only one of them can help you.

-You should indicate items that can't help you, or extras not being worn, by turning the cards sideways.
+You should indicate Items that can't help you, or extras not being worn, by turning the cards sideways.
 You may NOT change your used and carried items during a combat or while running away.
 You cannot discard Item cards "just because."
-You may sell items for a level, or give an item to another player who wants it.
-You may discard to power certain Class and Race abilities.
+You may sell Items for a level, or give an item to another player who wants it.
+You may discard to power certain Powers and Race abilities.
 And a Curse may force you to get rid of something!

 Trading: You may trade Items (but not other cards) with other players.
 You may only trade Items from the table - not from your hand.
 You may trade at any time except when you're in combat - in fact, the best time to trade is when it's not your turn.
-Any Item you receive in a trade must go into play; you can't sell it until it's your turn.
+Any item you receive in a trade must go into play; you can't sell it until it's your turn.

-You may also give Items away without a trade, to bribe other players - "I'll give you Excalibur if you won't help Jill fight Loki!"
+You may also give items away without a trade, to bribe other players - "I'll give you the Schadenfreudian Slip if you won't help Bob fight the Thesaurus!".